Here you will find "how to" guides for Marvin's basic features.

 Clicking the text opens a dialog that lets you assign tasks to projects or categories and add the missing time (use your best guess).

 Recurring tasks come in handy for tasks that you have to perform daily, weekly, monthly or any other regular interval.
 You just specify the task and when you need to do it, and then it will be automatically scheduled for you on the appropriate days.

 To add a recurring task, first navigate to "Recurring Tasks" in the ( ) menu at the top right of your screen, then click the "Add Recurring Task" button and fill out the form, and finally click "Add Recurring Task".
 Back in the list of recurring tasks, hover over a recurring task with your mouse and click the ( ) icon to edit it or the ( ) icon to delete it.

-A sequence is just a recurring task with subtasks.
+If you want to have a recurring routine you can just create a recurring task like above and add subtasks to it.
+To add subtasks to a task click the plus ( ) button on the right of it.
 This can be useful, for example, if you have a fixed morning or evening routine with a bunch of steps you always perform in order and you want to contain the entire sequence of steps in one task.

 If you are using Marvin as your task storage and not just to plan your day, the master list is a very important tool.
 The master list is where you can store and organize all your tasks and projects.